A Unification Framework for Euclidean and Hyperbolic Graph Neural Networks: Experimental Results

 \subsection{Implementation Details}

-We run our experiments on an Nvidia T4 GPU with 16 GB of VRAM.
 Our models are implemented on the Pytorch framework \cite{paszke2019pytorch} and the baselines are adopted from \cite{chami2019hyperbolic} for GAT, GCN, and HGCN, and from \cite{balazevic2019multi} for MuRE and MuRP.
 Due to the unavailability of a public implementation, we use our own implementation of HGAT based on \cite{yang2021hgat}.
 The implementations have been thoroughly tuned with different hyper-parameter settings for the best performance.

 For GAT baseline, we used 64 dimensions with 4 and 8 attention heads (we found 4 heads perform better and hence we only present that result in our tables), with dropout rate of 0.6 and L2 regularization of $\lambda = 0.0005$ (for Pubmed and Cora), and $\lambda = 0.001$ (for CiteSeer) to be inline with the hyper-parameters reported in \cite{velickovic2018graph}.
 We used same number of dimensions and hyper-parameters for our NGAT model.
 For GCN baseline, \cite{velickovic2018graph} used 64 dimensions. we used the same number of dimensions and hyperparameter setting as GAT baseline.
 It should be noted that, we observed poor performance when we applied regularization techniques (that GAT baseline used) to the hyperbolic models.
 For HGCN, the original paper used 16 hidden dimension, however, we tried 64, 32, and 16 for the hidden dimensions, we found 64 dimensions produces a better results.
 For the curvature choice, we used different curvatures for different tasks.
 For the task of node classification, we used $c=0.3$ (for Cora), and $c=1$ (for Pubmed and Citeseer) as they produced the best results, while for the link prediction task, $c=1.5$ produced the best results. at the end, we empirically found that scaling the output of the hyperbolic normalization layer by the factor of 5 produces the best results when $c=0.3-0.5$ (and for $c=1.5$, we set the scaling factor to 3).